ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 tags:
   - rxjs
   - angular
-description: "Create an infinity scrolling using RxJS"
+description: "Create an infinity scroll using RxJS"
 ---

 Ever tried to load a ton of data on a webpage and found it super slow or laggy?
 You're not alone.
 An effective way to improve the experience is through infinite scrolling, similar to how your Twitter feed continuously loads more tweets as you scroll down.